|

 U.S. EPA

-Legal Issues for RPMs and OSCs is a full-day training course designed to instruct RPMs and on entry to private property to implement Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) response actions and on efficiently managing site records.
-Issues to be covered include (1) sources and limitations on entry authority under the U.S. Constitution (due process, takings and free speech), CERCLA and the National Oil and Hazardous Substances Pollution Contingency Plan (NCP); (2) preparing to seek consent to enter from property owners; (3) tools used to document consent; (4) defining what constitutes a record; and (5) tips for managing email.
-An RPM or OSC’s failure to address the legal issues surrounding entry to private property and to maintain site records may lead to significant adverse consequences for the government and, in certain instances, the RPM or OSC.
-These consequences may include loss of opportunities for cost recovery, claims against the government, and personal lawsuits against the RPM or OSC.
-The information presented in this course instructs RPMs or OSCs on the proper procedures for obtaining access under a wide range of circumstances and the importance of keeping site records organized and up-to-date.
-By taking the course, participants:
+Legal Issues for RPMs and OSCs focuses on key legal aspects related to entering private property for implementing the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) response actions and efficiently managing site records.
+Topics to be covered include (1) understanding the sources and limitations of entry authority under the U.S. Constitution (due process, takings and free speech), CERCLA and the National Oil and Hazardous Substances Pollution Contingency Plan (NCP); (2) strategies for obtaining consent from property owners for site access; (3) methods for documenting consent to enter properties; (4) clarifying what constitutes a record; and (5) tips for effectively managing email communications.
+Failure to address the legal issues surrounding private property entry and site record maintenance may lead to significant adverse consequences, including loss of cost recovery opportunities, claims against the government, and personal lawsuits against the Remedial Project Manager (RPM) or On-Scene Coordinator (OSC).
+This course provides OSCs and RPMs with the necessary procedures for obtaining property access under various circumstances and emphasizes the importance of maintaining organized and up-to-date site records.

 -